engcang/utility_codes/README.md

 <br>

++ mp4tobag.py: read mp4 using OpenCV and save as ROS bag file
++ bag2img.py: read rosbag and save image files
 + rosbag_topic_name_changer.py: renaming code for topic in ROSbag file
 + csvtobag_IMU.py: read csv file of IMU data and save as ROS bagfile
++ path_bag_to_txt.py: read ROS bag files with nav_msgs/Path and write .csv file for pose estimation performance comparison in EVO or rpg-evaluation
++ nav_odometry_bag_to_txt.py: read ROS bag files with nav_msgs/Odometry and write .csv file for pose estimation performance comparison in EVO or rpg-evaluation
++ merge_all_bagfiles.py: merge all bag files in the directory

 ---